 Usually, you need to go through several rounds of feedback until your deck is ready.
 This is what this part is focusing on.

-In case you’re wondering why feedback is so important: Especially as a first-time founder, you’re lacking experience.
+In case you’re wondering why feedback is so important: especially as a first-time founder, you’re lacking experience.
 When I created my first pitch deck, I had the feeling that it was perfect.
-But the first pitches taught me the following: It sucked, a lot.
+But the first pitches taught me the following: it sucked, a lot.

-Rumsfeld, former US Secretary of Defense, explained this perfectly by popularising the term ‘unknown unknowns’: There are things you don’t know you don’t know.
+Rumsfeld, former US Secretary of Defence, explained this perfectly by popularising the term ‘unknown unknowns’: There are things you don’t know you don’t know.
 You are not aware of the existence of them.
 Thus you need feedback from your environment in order to fill these gaps in your knowledge.